| Rental Property

 landlord who just went through the procees of evicting tenants is a likely

+seller.
 9. Use the internet.
 Go to a search engine and enter the type of real

 estate you are looking for, along with the city you want to invest in.
 You

+never know what you might find.
 10. Put an ad in the paper.
 "Looking for rental properties to buy,"

+might be sufficient to generate a few calls.
 There is a lot more to learn to do it right, but finding good

 properties is a good place to start for rental property investment.
+About The Author

 Steve Gillman has invested in real estate for years.
 To get a free real